• Skip to primary navigation

 Warm Temperatures

-During 2nd fermentation, try keeping them in the range of 75-82 degrees if possible.
-The closer you can get to the upper-temperature range, the faster your kombucha carbonation builds up.
+The closer you get to the upper temperature, the faster your kombucha carbonation builds up.

 How to Prevent Your Kombucha Bottles from Exploding